 - As the Good Book Says...: Many tracks deal with Christian themes.
 But some are directly based on biblical quotes, such as "Precious Angel", "Do Right To Me Baby (Do Unto Others)" and "Man Gave Names To All The Animals".

-- Christian Rock: "Precious Angel"You were telling him about Buddha, you were telling him about Mohammed in the same breathYou never mentioned one time the Man who came and died a criminal's death.
+- Christian Rock: The whole album, but neatly summed up in a couplet from "Precious Angel".You were telling him about Buddha, you were telling him about Mohammed in the same breathYou never mentioned one time the Man who came and died a criminal's death.

 - Crapsack World: "Slow Train":All that foreign oil controlling American soilLook around you, its just bound to make you embarrassedSheiks walkin around like kingsWearing fancy jewels and nose ringsDeciding Americas future from Amsterdam and to Paris